 A Community Meetup

-Being in a men’s divorce support group meetup motivates members to interact with people during weekly meetings who are dealing with similar challenges.
+Being in divorce support groups for men meetup motivates members to interact with people during weekly meetings who are dealing with similar challenges.
 This is helpful to bounce ideas off your peers and to listen to other ideas on how to cope with divorce.
 Having members of the group saying “I’ve been dealing with something similar” can lift some weight off of people’s shoulders.
 This helps tremendously with the divorce healing process.

 A safe place